dimasaditthaliaputra/dimasaditthaliaputra/README.md

 # 💫 About Me:
-🔭Information System and Business Student of State Polytechnic of Malan
+🔭Information System and Business Student of State Polytechnic of Malang

 # 💻 Tech Stack: